-The Bose Noise Cancelling 700 Headphones – or Bose Headphones 700, for short – are the American brand’s answer to the Sony WH-1000XM3 and B&W’s PX,.
-They boast Alexa and Google Assistant support, adjustable noise cancellation and, intriguingly, functionality for alternate reality (AR) apps.
+The Bose Noise Cancelling 700 Headphones – Bose Headphones 700 for short – are the American brand’s answer to the WH-1000XM3 and PX headphones.
+They feature support for Alexa and Google Assistant, adjustable noise cancellation and, intriguingly, functionality for alternate reality (AR) apps.

 “Hell is other people, and nobody shuts them up more effectively than Bose.”

-Bose’s response hasn’t been to bring out the QC 35 III, but a brand-new pair of headphones instead.
-The Bose Noise Cancelling 700 Headphones sit above the QC 35 II as Bose’s premium noise-cancelling headphones of choice.
+Bose’s response wasn’t the bring out the QC 35 III, but to fashion a completely new pair of headphones in the Bose Noise Cancelling 700 Headphones.

 Bose Headphones 700 design – A beautifully sculpted pair of headphones

-The QuietComfort 35 II looked… rudimentary.
+The QuietComfort 35 II looked fairly ordinary.
 The same can’t be said for the Bose NC 700 Headphones.